jackzellweger/ligo-binning/README.md

 The parameter space for gravitational wave sources is very large, even for a small sliver of the total possibilities of black holes.
 You have to consider .... ...

 One way to increase the efficiency of the search through parameter space is to use binning to group waveforms into like categories based on their characteristics.
-Appraoching it this way has many benefits, as it..
+Approaching it this way has many benefits, as it..
 - ... can allow analysts to focus their search on specific regions of the parameter space where gravitational waves are more likely to be found, rather than having to search the entire space.
 This can increase sensitivity
 - ... can create